klaytn/kips/KIPs/kip-97.md

 ## Backwards Compatibility
 <!-- All KIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The KIP must explain how the author proposes to deal with these incompatibilities.
 KIP submissions without a sufficient backwards compatibility treatise may be rejected outright.
 The authors should answer the question: "Does this KIP require a hard fork?" -->
-[caver-js](https://docs.klaytn.foundation/content/dapp/sdk/caver-js/v1.4.1/api-references/caver.klay.accounts#sign) already sign in this format.
+- [caver-js](https://docs.klaytn.foundation/content/dapp/sdk/caver-js/v1.4.1/api-references/caver.klay.accounts#sign) already sign in this format.
+- [caver-java](https://javadoc.io/doc/com.klaytn.caver/core/1.10.0/com/klaytn/caver/wallet/keyring/PrivateKey.html) already sign in this format.

 ## Reference
 [EIP-191](https://eips.ethereum.org/EIPS/eip-191)